kenoyer130/didipayit/README.md

 * check if family exists if attempting to join
 * add cookie/header authentication so no need to log in each time
 * break store/reducer into seperate stores
-* null check on family name is borked

 ### today